ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ##### Switching between storage properties
 {: #shared_vcd-ops-guide-change-properties-storage}

 Some disk settings cannot be changed while the VM is powered on.
 For example, you can increase the disk size while the VM is powered on, but you cannot decrease the disk size unless the VM is powered off.
 A message displays if you must power off the VM before you modify a disk setting.
-For more information, see [Power off a virtual machine](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-2323B049-4E36-4510-999E-F2D4A77AC0F9.html){: external}.
+For more information, see [Power Off a Virtual Machine in the VMware Cloud Director Tenant Portal](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/map-for-vmware-cloud-director-tenant-portal-guide-10-5/working-with-virtual-machines-tenant/performing-power-operations-on-virtual-machines-tenant/power-off-a-virtual-machine-tenant.html){: external}.

-For more information about changing a storage policy, see [Change the general properties of a virtual machine](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-FA8C101E-241E-41A5-A3C3-83BDBB4467F1.html#GUID-8301D672-8333-4FD2-B132-2D4A42E11216__GUID-BE9430B7-40F8-43F7-AED4-1080F9E04E34){: external}.
+For more information about changing a storage policy, see [Change the General Properties of a Virtual Machine](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/map-for-vmware-cloud-director-tenant-portal-guide-10-5/working-with-virtual-machines-tenant/editing-virtual-machine-properties-tenant.html#GUID-8301D672-8333-4FD2-B132-2D4A42E11216-en){: external}.

 If you must power off the VM before you change a storage policy, power the VM back on after the VM is moved to the new storage policy.
-For more information, see [Power on a virtual machine](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-33C22124-A610-4C3E-8F40-26CAC570F958.html){: external}.
+For more information, see [Power On a Virtual Machine in the VMware Cloud Director Tenant Portal](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/map-for-vmware-cloud-director-tenant-portal-guide-10-5/working-with-virtual-machines-tenant/performing-power-operations-on-virtual-machines-tenant/power-on-a-virtual-machine-tenant.html){: external}.

 #### Enabling a compute policy
 {: #shared_vcd-ops-guide-compute-policy}